tomaszeman/Xunit.Extensions.Ordering/README.md

 }
 ```

-### Checking continuity of order indexes and detection and duplicities
+### Checking continuity of order indexes and detection of duplicates

 You can enable warning messages about continuity and duplicates of Order indexes by enabling *diagnosticMessages*.